acmerobotics/ftc-dashboard/README.md

 1. Open [`build.dependencies.gradle`](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/build.dependencies.gradle)
 2. In the `repositories` section, add `maven { url = 'https://maven.brott.dev/' }`
-3. In the `dependencies` section, add `implementation 'com.acmerobotics.dashboard:dashboard:0.4.16'`

-    Please see [GitHub releases page](https://github.com/acmerobotics/ftc-dashboard/releases) for the latest version number
+3. Add the dashboard implementation (see the [GitHub releases page](https://github.com/acmerobotics/ftc-dashboard/releases) for the latest version number):

-4. If you’re using OpenRC or have non-standard SDK dependencies, add the following exclusion:
+    - If you’re using a normal SDK setup, in the `dependencies` section, add the following:
+      ```gradle
+      implementation 'com.acmerobotics.dashboard:dashboard:0.4.16'
       ```
+    - If you’re using OpenRC or have non-standard SDK dependencies, in the `dependencies` section, add the following:
+      ```gradle
       implementation('com.acmerobotics.dashboard:dashboard:0.4.16') {
         exclude group: 'org.firstinspires.ftc'
       }
       ```

 # Development